Syria Children's Crisis

 We've been in Syria since the 1970s and we're not going anywhere.
 Every day is spent working hard for children affected by this crisis - meeting their immediate needs, as well as focusing on long-term sustainable change to protect their futures.

-• Together with our partners, we supported over 4.6 million people, including 2.7 million children during the last 6 momths.
+• Together with our partners, we supported over 12.6 million people, including 7.3 million children and 225,972 people with disabilities.

-• More than 1.1 million children accessed primary healthcare via 86 fixed clinics and 62 mobile teams.
+• More than 2.5 million women and children accessed primary healthcare via 241 health facilities and 68 mobile health teams.

 Türkiye-Syria Earthquake Emergency, Wafaa (9) from a school-turned-collective-shelter in Aleppo city, Syria.